osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

-Everything concerning your robot's model and description is located, as per ROS standards, in a package named `/MYROBOT_description` and all the world files and launch files used with Gazebo is located in a ROS package named `/MYROBOT_gazebo`.
+Everything concerning your robot's model and description is located, as per ROS standards, in a package named `/MYROBOT_description` and all the world files and launch files used with Gazebo-classic is located in a ROS package named `/MYROBOT_gazebo`.
 Replace 'MYROBOT' with the name of your bot in lower case letters.
 With these two packages, your hierarchy should be as follows: